NikKowPHP/social-brain/a.md

 ### **Chapter 15: The Learning Brain**
 #### The Neuroscience of Feedback and Lasting Change

-For a programmer, a bug report is a gift.
+Let me tell you about how I used to give feedback.
+As a programmer, a bug report is a gift.
 It is a neutral, data-rich pointer to a flaw in the system, and it is received with gratitude.
 Early in my career, I assumed this was a universal principle.
 I assumed feedback worked the same way with people.
 It does not.

-This common failure forced me to ask: **Why does the human brain's firewall reject most feedback, and is there a protocol that can deliver—and receive—a "bug report" without triggering a threat response?**
+This fundamental error forced me to ask a new question in my investigation: **Why does the human brain's firewall reject most feedback, and is there a protocol that can deliver—and receive—a "bug report" without triggering a threat response?**

 > ### **Investigator's Log: The System Crash**
 >